Skycoder42/QtRestClient/README.md

 - **RestClass:** A subset of the API, allows to make requests
 - **RestReply/GenericRestReply:** The reply control returned for every request, to obtain the result and react on errors

-### Example
+### Examples
-The following example shows an example request made to [JSONPlaceholder](https://jsonplaceholder.typicode.com/).
+The following examples show an example request made to [JSONPlaceholder](https://jsonplaceholder.typicode.com/) in different ways.

 #### API-Definition
 Before we can start using the API, we have to define c++ objects to map the JSON to.
 For this example, all we need is to represent a post.
 This example makes use of Q_GADGET, but it works the same for QObjets as well.
 MEMBER properties are used for simplicity, it works with any normal property.
 See [QtJsonSerializer](https://github.com/Skycoder42/QJsonSerializer) for more details about the serialization part. **Note:** This is optional.
 You can in fact use the API with JSON only.